CDCgov/SARS-CoV-2_Sequencing/README.md

 NCBI has indicated that they plan to develop a specific rapid submission process for SARS-CoV-2 sequences.
 In the meantime, I believe you should be able to follow the FDA/CFSAN submission protocol below, which includes links to appropriate interfaces and templates (with obvious changes for pathogen and project information).

 #### 3. FDA/CFSAN NCBI Submission and Data Curation Protocols
-The Center for Food Safety and Applied Nutrition ([CFSAN](https://www.fda.gov/about-fda/fda-organization/center-food-safety-and-applied-nutrition-cfsan)) at FDA has released a number of protocols as part of the [GenomeTrakr Network](https://www.fda.gov/food/whole-genome-sequencing-wgs-program/genometrakr-network) that may be useful for NCBI sequence submission and metadata curation.
+The FDA Center for Food Safety and Applied Nutrition ([CFSAN](https://www.fda.gov/about-fda/fda-organization/center-food-safety-and-applied-nutrition-cfsan)) has released a number of protocols as part of their [GenomeTrakr Network](https://www.fda.gov/food/whole-genome-sequencing-wgs-program/genometrakr-network) that may be useful for NCBI sequence submission and metadata curation.
+While they are written specifically for laboratories that are conducting routine sequencing of foodborne bacterial pathogens, these protocols provide an overview of sequence submission to the NCBI pathogen portal, metadata and preflight data checks.

 - [NCBI submission protocol for microbial pathogen surveillance](https://www.protocols.io/view/ncbi-submission-protocol-for-microbial-pathogen-su-9aph2dn)
 - [Populating the NCBI pathogen metadata template](https://www.protocols.io/view/populating-the-ncbi-pathogen-metadata-template-bck3iuyn)